 The body has an available source of energy at any time.
 It can keep supplying itself from body fat.
 At the same time, the ketones will spare your muscle mass.
 Here I would like to point out why fasted training during the metabolic state of ketosis is much more beneficial.
 You will not sacrifice lean muscle mass and you will burn more fat!
 Two flies with one stone.

 Cardio training usually comes together with exhaustion and dehydration.
 The first supplement that fitness experts suggest is BCAA.
 But is it necessary to supplement yourself on keto during fasted cardio?
 No!
 If you are on the ketogenic diet you don’t need BCAA.
 The reason for this is that BCAA will break your fast.

 Also, ketones, as mentioned earlier, will protect your muscles.
 There is no reason to consume a supplement that has one million artificial fillers to taste better.
 In the end, you will not benefit from it.
-Only a few supplements are necessary when somebody is performing hard in the gym.
-For example, choose creatine, glutamine or MCT Oil.
-Make sure that they are unflavoured.

 Prefer whole foods instead of supplements.
 Companies like to sell and make aggressive commercials to sell even more.
 The fitness industry is a multimillion industry and everyone wants a piece.
 We are buying something that we don’t need.

 All this is because we don’t believe enough in ourselves.
 We can perform better without any additives if we eat clean, organic and nutrient-rich foods.
 We need to re-organise our lives and mainly prepare food at home.